 How’s learning sheet music for drums going for you?
 Let us know in the comments section below.

 1. Learn from the experts – Now you have access to the hundreds of drum books written by world-class drummers.

 They contain ideas from every style of music that you can apply to your own playing in whatever way you see fit.

 There are so many to choose from, but some drum notation books that have really benefited me include:

-Groove Essentials 1 and 2 by Tommy Igoe (Beginner to Advanced)
+Groove Essentials 1 and 2 by Tommy Igoe (For Beginners to Advanced)

-Drum Techniques of Led Zeppelin (For rock lovers – Intermediate/Advanced)
+Drum Techniques of Led Zeppelin (For rock beat lovers – Intermediate/Advanced)

 The Art of Bop Drumming (For jazz lovers – Intermediate)

 The links above take you to the Amazon listing for each book.

 2. Drum grades – A great way of getting a drum book that is tailored exactly to your level is to get a drum grade book.